varunmehta/varunmehta.github.io/_posts/2025-11-09-lego-robotics-github-auth.md

 * Collaboration: Share projects with teammates and coaches
 * Portfolio: Build a portfolio of your robotics projects

-Developers for a long long time have been using some type of version control system to work on the same code base, allowing them to be collaborative with other developers and also having the freedom to go back to an older version in case of a mess up.
-The current flavour of version control in use is GitHub.
-So I decided to spend time learning to write a Chrome plugin.
+Developers for a long long time have been using some type of a version control system to work on the same code base, allowing them to be collaborative with other developers and also having the freedom to go back to an older version in case of a mistake.
+The current flavour of the month for version control is `git` and GitHub it the best free cloud service to host repositories.

+I spent some time learning how to write a Chrome plugin.
 [Claude Code](https://www.claude.com/product/claude-code) did make the process a lot faster and easier to work with.
-The plugin is still under review from Chrome Web Store and GitHub Marketplace teams (which I did not know have a long process to approve plugins!).
+There are 2 parts to a plugin, a GitHub Marketplace App, and a Chrome Web Store plugin.
+Both of which are under review and can take from 3 days to 6 weeks depending upon the level of scrutiny required.

-Checkout the [documentation](https://varunmehta.github.io/spike-prime-git/) and feel free to provide any feedback.
+If you are a skilled developer, you can side load the plugin and test it.
+Checkout the [documentation](https://varunmehta.github.io/spike-prime-git/) and please provide any [feedback](https://github.com/varunmehta/spike-prime-git/issues).

-## Wishlist features

-* AutoSync on every save (worried about GitHub rate limits)
-* Use Issues for keep track of features kids plan to build for their robot
-* Documentation of plans for their robot